LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

 - Accept the invitation to the GitHub Classroom repository containing the starter files.
 Use Git and GitHub to manage your source code.
   **Important**: Do all your work in the Classroom repository working folder, don't make a different repository.
 - Create a JavaScript solution that solves the problem.
-Test your solution in at least one browser running on your local machine.
+- Test your solution in at least one browser running in the Webpack dev server on your local machine.
 - Upload your solution to citstudent.lanecc.edu.
-Test your solution running on the server in at least one browser.
+Use a web browser to test your solutions running on the web server.

 ## 1. ToDo List

 - Complete the ToDoList application described in the screencasts.
-The html and css files for the application have been provided in the starter GitHub repository.
+The html and css files for the application have been provided in the starter GitHub Classroom repository.
 Add JavaScript code by following the detailed instructions in the starting .js file.
 Test and debug your application.
-- Use Node, NPM, Webpack and Babel to create a production version of the  application "transpiled" to a version of JavaScript (ES5) that is supported by all browsers.
+- Use Node, NPM, Webpack and Babel to create a production version of the application that is bundled and transpiled to a version of JavaScript (ES5) that is supported by all browsers.

 ## 2. Web Page Bookmarker

 - Complete the BookMarker application as described in the comments in the starting files for the application.
 Test and debug your application.

-  Note: Here is a version of the createMeme method that uses a different strategy for resizing the images:
+  Note: Here is a version of the `createMeme` method that uses a different strategy for resizing the images:
   ```javascript
   createMeme() {
     // Clear the previous image from the page